Raymond Leo Burke: Views on the Mass

-Burke condemned Traditionis custodes, a July 2021 motu proprio issued by Pope Francis which effectively reversed Summorum Pontificum by placing limits on priests offering the Traditional Form of the Mass.
-He said that he could not understand the document's assertion that the Novus Ordo form represented the "unique expression" of the Roman Rite of the Mass, because the Traditional Form "is a living form of the Roman Rite and has never ceased to be so".
-While Francis described the Traditional Mass as something that had become a tool to promote schism, Burke said that he had not seen such tendencies in practice.
-He alleged that the Pope's document was "marked by harshness" towards those who attend Mass in the older form and criticized the fact that it took effect immediately, which in his view did not give adequate time for those affected to study its meaning.
+Burke condemned Traditionis custodes, a July 2021 motu proprio issued by Pope Francis which effectively reversed Summorum Pontificum by placing limits on priests offering the traditional form of the Mass.
+He said that he could not understand the document's assertion that the Novus Ordo form represented the "unique expression" of the Roman Rite of the Mass, because the traditional form "is a living form of the Roman Rite and has never ceased to be so".
+While Francis described the Traditional Mass as something that had become a tool to promote schism in Christianity, Burke said that he had not seen such tendencies in practice.
+He alleged that the pope's document was "marked by harshness" towards those who attend Mass in the older form and criticized the fact that it took effect immediately, which in his view did not give adequate time for those affected to study its meaning.
 Burke stated that Pope Francis did not have the authority to eliminate the Traditional Mass.

+In June 2025, Burke said that he had petitioned the recently elected Pope Leo XIV to remove the restrictions that Pope Francis had placed on the Traditional Mass.
+Following this petition, on August 23, Leo XIV received Burke in a private audience, reportedly to discuss the Latin Mass.

 Antinomianism

-The 2012 Synod of Bishops meeting focused on "The New Evangelization".
-In written comments to the synod, Burke criticized "antinomianism", the belief that grace exempts Christians from obedience to moral law, stating that it is "among the most serious wounds of society today," and is responsible for the legalization of "intrinsically evil" actions such as abortion, embryonic stem-cell research, euthanasia, and same-sex marriage.
+At the 2012 Synod of Bishops meeting in Rome, Burke criticized "antinomianism", the belief that grace exempts Christians from obedience to moral law.
+He described antinomianism as "among the most serious wounds of society today".
+He blamed it for the legalization of "intrinsically evil" actions such as abortion, embryonic stem-cell research, euthanasia, and same-sex marriage.